mahdi-seyednejad/crypto_arbitrage/README.md

 - **Architecture**: Monolithic with asynchronous processes

 For a detailed technical overview, including system requirements and dependencies, refer to our [Technical Documentation](docs/technical_specs.md).
+The software design and its algorithms can be used to make arbitrage between any other pairs of exchanges.
 ## Getting Started

 For a step-by-step guide on setting up and running the project, please refer to our [Installation Guide](docs/installation.md).